Adaptive Webpage Fingerprinting from TLS Traces: Adaptive Fingerprinting

 \section{Adaptive Fingerprinting}

-We now introduce a methodology that allows adversaries to fingerprint webpages from non-static, temporally-changing websites.
-The core components of our system (Figure~\ref{fig:pipeline}) are the embedding neural network and the classification algorithm used to attribute samples to classes (i.e., traffic traces to webpages).
+Our proposed methodology allows adversaries to fingerprint webpages from non-static, changing webpages.
+The core components of our system (Figure~\ref{fig:pipeline}) are the embedding neural network and the classification algorithm that attributes samples to classes (i.e., traffic traces to webpages).
 Its operation comprises of three processes: \textit{provisioning}, \textit{fingerprinting}, and \textit{adaptation}.

-The provisioning process takes place only once, while the fingerprinting and the adaptation processes are executed iteratively throughout the lifecycle of the deployment.
-This proposal aims to address the limitations of existing models that were designed with the optimal fingerprinting conditions in mind and lack provisions for more complex settings.
+The computationally demanding provisioning process takes place only once, while the lightweight fingerprinting and the adaptation processes are executed iteratively throughout the lifecycle of the deployment.
+This is primarily possible due to the generic nature of the \textit{embeddings} generated as part of the \textit{mapping} step (Section~\ref{subsec:fingerprinting}).
+The following sections provide the details of these operations.